fabiomolinar/website/README.md

 `sudo docker exec -it <container> /bin/bash`

+With Django, while deploying, not forget to build the static files by running the following command inside the container:

+`python manage.py collectstatic`

 ## Internationalization

 1. Go inside the app folder and type `django-admin makemessages -l <language>`